Create a Custom AI Assistant

 8. Select Next.

-11. Embed the script code within an HTML based document.
+4. Paste the code into your HTML based document.